I receive emails from people asking, “tell me what to eat for my thyroid condition.”

 To figure out what to eat for you thyroid, or for ANY condition, you’ve got to take climate and season, as well as the traditional foods eaten in your part of the world into consideration.

 This not only fuels your body with nourishing food, but also benefits your pineal gland and entire endocrine system.

 The pineal gland is your body’s compass.
 When you eat foods that grow in your environment, your system knows exactly where it is, and can more easily acclimate and become balanced.
 You can read more about that here: Seasonal Eating To Enhance Health and Flavor

-I’ve got plenty of easy recipes that would highly benefit healing conditions, but you have to do some digging on your end and make simple adjustments.
+I’ve got plenty of easy recipes that would highly benefit healing conditions, but you have to do some digging on your end and make simple seasonal adjustments.

 You would do this by using the local and seasonal produce that grows in your area of the world, as often as possible.

 - Where, in the world, are you?

 - Which climate do you live in; temperate, tropical, subtropical, desert, dry, Mediterranean, cold, polar?

 - What produce (fruit, vegetables, funghi) grows in your region?

 - What type of animals are indigenous to your area?

 - What were the traditional foods eaten where you live?

 Once you connect with your physical environment and get to know what is available near you, creating nourishing recipes is easy.

 There is one recipe that I DO recommend for my clients and students who are suffering from thyroid disease and adrenal fatigue: Bone stock!

 Many people suffering with thyroid disease also have bone problems like osteoporosis and osteopenia.
-Bone stocks are highly therapeutic and could be a delicious base for many of your soups and stews.
+Bone stocks are highly therapeutic and could be a delicious base for soups and stews.